SWERVE184/discord-spam-bots/README.md

 The format for the email and pass is "email@gmail.com:password" without quotes.

+You can either set autojoinServer to True or use the bot '0'

 # Final Notes
 This is made for server owners to improve their server bots anti-spam, not for using it on servers to troll and be toxic on.